Cooper Union: 41 Cooper Square

 Primarily designed to house the Cooper Union's School of Engineering and School of Art, the new building's first eight above-ground floors are populated by classrooms, small engineering laboratories, study lounges, art studio space, and faculty offices.
 The ninth, top floor is dedicated completely to School of Art studio and classroom space in addition to the art studio spaces located throughout the building.
 The lowest basement level consists almost completely of the school's large machine shops and design laboratories, as well as much of the HVAC and supply infrastructure.
 The building's first basement level houses primarily the Frederick P. Rose Auditorium, a 198-capacity lecture hall and event space designed as a smaller, more modern alternative to the Great Hall.

+Antisemitism allegations

+In January 2026, the Cooper Union reached a formal settlement with the U.S. Department of Education's Office for Civil Rights (OCR) to resolve a federal investigation into allegations of campus antisemitism.
+The probe focused on the institution's compliance with Title VI of the Civil Rights Act of 1964, particularly following an October 2023 incident in which Jewish students were required to shelter in a campus library during a pro-Palestinian demonstration.
+Under the settlement terms, the college committed to comprehensive institutional reforms, including the revision of its anti-harassment policies, the implementation of enhanced bias-incident reporting protocols, and mandatory training for staff and security personnel.
+This resolution is part of a broader series of federal inquiries into American higher education institutions regarding their handling of religious and ethnic discrimination amid heightened Middle East tensions, especially following the October 7, 2023, Hamas-Israel conflict and a surge in campus protests that triggered civil rights complaints and OCR investigations.
+While the agreement does not constitute an admission of liability by the Cooper Union, the administration has pledged to foster a campus climate that ensures the safety and inclusion of Jewish and Israeli students.